nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 - How often do I blunder pieces in blitz;
 - etc.

 So my first reaction (as a programmer) was to find a Java library that "connects" to Stockfish (or to a similar open-source chess engine) and do the works for me.
-Little did I know.
-There's no maintained Java library that does that.
+Little did I know: no maintained Java library does that.

 After doing my research, I've found out that most modern chess engines implement a protocol called UCI.
 UCI stands for [*Universal Chess Interface*](https://en.wikipedia.org/wiki/Universal_Chess_Interface).
 It's good that we have a standard, right?